Dil Dosti Dance: Release and reception

 The show was first aired on 11 April 2011.

 The show gained a cult following and was branded as the "turning point of youth television" by various media portals.

 The romantic pairings of Rey–Kria and Swayam–Sharon were praised for their chemistry.
+Also the pairing of Rey-Taani enjoyed a loyal fan following.
 The show was also praised for its portrayal of friendship and dance.
 The characters, as well as the actors, became popular, with the show experimenting widely in various dance forms and storylines.

 Mumbai Mirror praised the show, saying "it changed the outlook towards modern-day youth shows as it created a niche of its own".

 TV portal Tellychakkar wrote that "the characters not only enjoyed unparalleled success on the show but also become the benchmark for other youth-based shows.
 From choreographed sequences to impromptu splits, the show had beautiful moves that made us want to dance too."

 Bollywood Helpline said "the TV industry has witnessed many dance-based reality shows over the years, but reality shows have a definite life to them.
 Especially in such a cut-throat competition scenario where shows do not last for more than 6 months or a year, completing 4 years successfully is something to be proud of.
 We are talking about none other than the favourite show of today's youth Dil Dosti Dance, which is first its kind dance based fiction show."

 The show had a special performance by Moulin Rouge! cast members who came from Paris.